Nivrad00/fetch-exercise/README.txt

-Hello :) This app was made for a Fetch Rewards coding exercise.
-You can use the web app hosted at [] to run the code.
+Hello :) This program was made for a Fetch Rewards coding exercise.
+You can use the web app hosted at http://darvin-heo-fetch-exercise.surge.sh/ to run the code.
 If you'd like to run the code directly, you can call the function textSimilarity() in textSimilarity.js with the two texts as arguments.

 Some words on my process: